codership/documentation/galeracluster/source/kb/requested-state-transfer-failed.rst

 .. rst-class:: article-stats

-   Length: 649 words; Updated: November 6, 2019; Category: State Transfers; Type: Troubleshooting
+   Length: 649 words; Published: April 1, 2014; Updated: November 6, 2019; Category: State Transfers; Type: Troubleshooting

 When a new node joins a cluster, it will try to synchronize with the cluster by getting a full copy of the databases from one of the other nodes.
 This is known as a :doc:`State Transfer <../../documentation/sst>`.
 It will use a tool like ``rsync`` or ``mysqldump``, depending on how the :ref:`wsrep_sst_method <wsrep_sst_method>` option was set.
 Although this usually works well, sometimes it will fail.
 This KB article discusses such a situation.